jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 Issuer SHOULD attempt to mitigate this risk by employing appropriate DNS security controls.
 For example, all portions of the DNS lookup process SHOULD be performed against the authoritative name server.
-Data cached by third parties MUST NOT be relied on but MAY be used to support additional anti-spoofing or anti-suppression controls.
+Data cached by third parties MUST NOT be relied on as the sole source of DNS CAA information but MAY be used to support additional anti-spoofing or anti-suppression controls.

 ##  Denial of Service

 Introduction of a malformed or malicious CAA RR could in theory enable a Denial-of-Service (DoS) attack.
+This could happen by modification of authoritative DNS records or by spoofing inflight DNS responses.

 This specific threat is not considered to add significantly to the risk of running an insecure DNS service.